ablorp/ablorp.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
     "You can't connect the dots looking forward; you can only connect them looking backwards.
-So you have to trust that the dots will somehow connect in your future." — Steve Jobs (circa 2005).
+So you have to trust that the dots will somehow connect in your future." — Steve Jobs (2005 Stanford commencement address).
 </div>